Bicycle Accident Lawyer

 Note that you can also be the party accused of causing the accident.
 If you did not follow traffic rules before the accident, the motorist might claim you were negligent.
 At the least, you will share the blame for what happened.

 Speaking of blame, your share of it will affect your compensation.
 The rule of modified comparative fault applies in Connecticut, affecting how much compensation plaintiffs can receive.
 They will reduce your compensation based on the percentage of blame you share for the incident.
 Plaintiffs only recover damages if their share of the blame does not exceed 51%.

 How Can a Bicycle Lawyer Help?

-Hiring a lawyer should be one of the first things you do after the incident.
+Hiring legal representation should be one of the first things you do after the incident.
 Especially in the event of a wrongful death, in all likelihood, the services they provide will prove useful throughout your legal ordeal.

 Investigate the Accident

 Gathering evidence will be a must in proving your accident claim.
 You may have gathered evidence at the scene, but what you currently have may not suffice.